S. Janaki: Legacy and popularity

-Janaki and voice modulation is synonymous.
+Janaki and voice modulation are synonymous.
 She has done a wide range of voice modulation according to the age of the character in all four South Indian languages.
 She is perhaps the only singer who won state awards for the same.
-Tamil Nadu state award for "Poda poda pokka" song from Uthiripookkal (1978) and Andhra Pradesh State award for "Govullu tellana" song from Saptapadi (1981 film).
-Songs she sang in kids-voice in 70s in Kannada too were popular, one such song is "Thayiya thandeya" from the film Madhura Sangama(1978).
-She sang many such songs for 3 year old, young boy, goatish voice, male voice and voice of aged woman.
-She sung more than 48000+ songs across all languages.
+Tamil Nadu state award for "Poda poda pokka" song from Uthiripookkal (1979) and Andhra Pradesh State award for "Govullu tellana" song from Saptapadi.The song "Kanna nee engey" from the Tamil film Rusi Kanda Poonai (1980), also penned by her, was sung entirely by Janaki in a child's voice.
+So was the song "Mummy Mummy" sung by her from the Malayalam film Ee Thanalil Ithiri Nerum (1985).
+Songs she sang in kids-voice in 70s in Kannada too were popular, one such song is "Thayiya thandeya" from the film Madhura Sangama (1978).
+She sang many such songs for many different characters of different ages.
+She sang more than 48000+ songs across all languages.

 Toughest song

-Janaki says that the toughest song of her singing career is the fastest swaras Kannada song "Shiva shiva ennada naaligeyeke" from the movie Hemavathi (film).
+Janaki says that the toughest song of her singing career is the Kannada song "Shiva shiva ennada naaligeyeke" from the movie Hemavathi (film), which featured many fast swaras.
 The song, which is in two different ragas, Thodi and Aabhogi, was composed by L. Vaidyanathan.